Pattern and Decoration

 Pattern and Decoration was a United States art movement from the mid-1970s to the early 1980s.
 The movement has sometimes been referred to as "P&D" or as The New Decorativeness.
-The movement was championed by the gallery owner Holly Solomon.
-The movement was the subject of a retrospective exhibition at the Hudson River Museum in 2008.
+The movement was championed by the gallery owner Holly Solomon., and it was the subject of a retrospective exhibition at the Hudson River Museum in 2008.In 2019, the Museum of Contemporary Art, Los Angeles (MOCA) organized With Pleasure: Pattern and Decoration in American Art 1972–1985, a major scholarly survey of the movement.
+Curated by Anna Katz with assistant curator Rebecca Lowery, the exhibition featured approximately 50 artists and included painting, sculpture, collage, ceramics, textiles, and installation art.
+It examined the movement's embrace of ornamentation, decorative arts, and artistic traditions historically associated with women and domestic life.
+Participating artists included Miriam Schapiro, Joyce Kozloff, Valerie Jaudon, Robert Kushner, Kim MacConnel, and Mary Grigoriadis.
+The exhibition ran from October 27, 2019, to May 18, 2020.

 Background and influences

-The Pattern and Decoration movement consisted of artists, many of whom had art education backgrounds, who had been involved with the abstract schools of art of the 1960s.
+The Pattern and Decoration movement consisted of artists who had been involved with the abstract schools of art of the 1960s.
 The westernised, male dominated climate of artistic thought throughout Modernism had led to a marginalisation of what was considered non-Western and feminine.

-The P&D movement wanted to revive an interest in minor forms such as patterning which at that point was equated with triviality.
+The P&D movement wanted to revive an interest in minor forms such as patterning, which at that point was equated with triviality.
 The prevailing negative view of decoration was one not generally shared by non-Western cultures.

-The Pattern and Decoration movement was influenced by sources outside of what was considered to be fine art.
+The movement was influenced by sources outside of what was considered to be fine art.
 Blurring the line between art and design, many P&D works mimic patterns like those on wallpapers, printed fabrics, and quilts.

 These artists also looked for inspiration outside of the United States.
 The influence of Islamic tile work from Spain and North Africa are visible in the geometric, floral patterns.
 They looked at Mexican, Roman, and Byzantine mosaics; Turkish embroidery, Japanese woodblocks; and Iranian and Indian carpets and miniatures.